 When you’ve got a memoir, autobiography, or purpose-driven nonfiction book that you believe has real commercial publishing potential, your challenge is to find someone in the publishing industry who will agree with you.
-Unfortunately, commercial publishing is mired in a major decline and overhaul.
+Unfortunately, traditional publishing is in the midst of a major overhaul.
 The competition facing any author who does not happen to be a celebrity or best-selling novelist has never been tougher.
 Still, new books are being published.
 If you want to try to beat the odds, I can help.
-With my experience in dealing with agents and commercial publishers, and my research into current publishing trends, I will compile a target list of the most promising literary agents and/or book publishers that best fit you and your project.
+With my experience in dealing with agents and traditional publishers, and my research into current publishing trends, I will compile a target list of the most promising literary agents and/or book publishers that best fit you and your project.
 Then, I will coach you on making polished, professional submissions or step in to provide hands-on writing.

 Book Proposals and Queries